iamcco/diagnostic-languageserver/README.md

 `args: ["%text", "%filename", "%file"]`

-- `%filename` will replace with file name
+- `%filename` will replace with basename of file
 - `%text` will replace with file content
-- `%file` will replace with file name and not use stdio
+- `%file` will replace with full path to the file and not use stdio
+- `%filepath` will replace with full path to the file

 ## How to config a new linter